Envy’s Warfare and Casualties

 When God blessed my husband and me with children, the warfare we got from a particular couple in our immediate family got ferocious.
 We wondered what the root cause was during years of discovery until we unpacked the facts and the patterns of behavior which lead us to believe that they envied us for having children, for God growing and enlarging our coast.

 We decided to not invite them to birthday parties or to baby showers (only once did they actually attend).
 On and off it was like this.
-We desired to extend courtesy and opened our home to include them into our lives, but it was too much for them to bear, it seemed, to see us joyful in the Lord.
+We desired to extend courtesy and opened our home to include them in our lives, but it was too much for them to bear, it seemed, to see us joyful in the Lord.
 When we’d announce a new baby, a season of detachment and withdrawal would follow for months, even for years.
 So deep is their envy that they have no desire to meet one of my children.

 We understand now that suffering is a breeding ground for envy to take root.
 When children surfaced, they turned on us.

-How to Guard from Envy
+How to Guard Against Envy

 Success, talents, and possessions appear to be triggers for envious people.
 Social media, unfortunately, only exacerbates this sin, feeding it like a beast with an insatiable appetite.